 An expropriation of the French winery owners took place in 1973, at this time but still produced three million hectoliters of wine.
 By the mid-1980s, most of the vineyards were taken over by the state and wine production was drastically reduced.
 In 2012, the vineyard covered 48,000 hectares, of which only 345,000 hectoliters of wine were produced (see also under Wine production volumes ).
 By far the largest part of the stock is used today for the production of table grapes, Of the Blend in 2010 (Statistics Kym Anderson ):

 Synonyms or names in Morocco

 |Doukkali||r||Bezzoul el Aouda, Bezzoul el Hamra||16557|

 |Maticha||w||Bou Touggala, Bou Touquala Chetoui||?|

 The largest winery is built in 1993, the state-owned Domaine de Sahari at Meknès in northern Morocco.
-The red wine cuvée "Rouge de Guerrouane" and red wines from the varieties Cabernet Sauvignon and Merlot are produced here.
+Here, the red wine cuvée "Rouge de Guerrouane" and red wines from the varieties Cabernet Sauvignon and Merlot are produced.
 Other well-known producers are Celliers de Méknes, Chaudsoleil and Sicomar.
-A specialty as a refreshing drink is the sweet AOG dessert wine Vin gris from the location of Boulaouane between Casablanca and Marrakech.
+A specialty as a refreshing drink is the sweet AOG dessert wine Vin gris from the location Boulaouane between Casablanca and Marrakech.
 This rosé is brightly vinified from the Cinsaut and Carignan Noir (Mazuelo) varieties and accounts for around 10% of the wine production.
 Morocco is also important supplier for cork,